 Committee Chairman/Members Function Secretary Shadi Set-Abouha and improve all IT & Operations services Mohammad Hamza provided to lines of business and support functions Group-wide.
-Group Risk Chairman George Yazbek The primary objectives of the Committee Deputy Chairman Abhijit Choudhury Group Risk Committee are to define and develop the Group risk appetite statement, and Members recommend the same to the Abdulla Al Otaiba Risk Management Committee for approval.
-The Group Risk Rüdiger von Wedel Committee has responsibility for approving the methodology, Mahmood Al Aradi parameters, targets, and Akram-Mark Yassin tolerances associated with the Group's risk appetite with the Qamber Ali Al Mulla following specific functions: James Burdett advising the Risk Samer Abdelhaq Committee aspects of the Management Committee on risk aspects of the Group's strategy and planning; Permanent Malcolm Walker reviewing and approving Invitees George Yazbek and, as appropriate, recommending to the Antoine Sokhn Risk Management Graeme Woods Committee the Group's risk management Narayanan Santhanam policies, risk framework and risk management systems; Rohit Kumar overseeing and Secretary periodically evaluating the efficacy and quality of the credit approval process and the remedial function (specifically collections and recovery efforts) through reports generated by Group risk; and advising the Risk Management Committee on anti- money laundering, compliance and regulatory risk matters.
+Group Risk Chairman George Yazbek The primary objectives of the Committee Deputy Chairman Abhijit Choudhury Group Risk Committee are to define and develop the Group risk appetite statement, and Members recommend the same to the Risk Management Committee Abdulla Al Otaiba for approval.
+The Group Risk Rüdiger von Wedel Committee has responsibility for approving the methodology, Mahmood Al Aradi parameters, targets, and tolerances associated with the Akram-Mark Yassin Group's risk appetite with the Qamber Ali Al Mulla following specific functions: James Burdett advising the Risk Management Samer Abdelhaq Committee on risk aspects of the Group's strategy and planning; Permanent Malcolm Walker • reviewing and approving Invitees George Yazbek and, as appropriate, recommending to the Antoine Sokhn Risk Management Graeme Woods Committee the Group's risk management Narayanan Santhanam policies, risk framework and risk management systems; Secre Secretary Rohit Kumar overseeing and periodically evaluating the efficacy and quality of the credit approval process and the remedial function (specifically collections and recovery efforts) through reports generated by Group risk; and advising the Risk Management Committee on anti- money laundering, compliance and regulatory risk matters.